Power projection: History

 In the Russo-Japanese War of 1904–1905, the Japanese destruction of the Imperial Russian Navy's Pacific Fleet demonstrated Imperial Russia's inability to project force in the East.
 This immediately diminished Russia's diplomatic sway in that region.
 At the same time, Russia's western armies became less credible, as mobilization exposed organizational flaws and threw the western armies into chaos.
 This led analysts in Europe, such as German chief of staff Count Alfred von Schlieffen, to conclude that Russia would prove inept at projecting force in Europe, thus demoting Russia in European diplomatic relations.

 Many other actions can be considered projections of force.
 The 19th century is full of incidents such as the 1864 Shimonoseki campaign and the Boxer Rebellion.
 More recently, the Falklands War provided an example of the United Kingdom's ability to project force far from home.
 Other recent examples of power projection include the U.S.-led invasion of Iraq and the NATO bombing of Yugoslavia.
 The ability of the U.S. Navy, the British Royal Navy, and the French Navy to deploy large numbers of ships for long periods of time away from home are notable projection abilities.
-See § Power projection capabilities, Putinism.
+See § Power projection capabilities.

+The globalization of power projection was long avoided in the research with the subject of globalization mostly channeled to economic field, but in 2018 Historian Max Ostrovsky broke the path.
+In prehistory, he wrote, power was not projected behind entrance of a cave.
+In history, empires and colonies projected power ever farther, creating world system c.
+1900.
+World Wars were expressions of power projected on global scale.

+The potential of power projection can be estimated mathematically by calculating the speed of transportation and communication relatively to the extent of contemporary power projection.
+Roman troops moved 50 km per day; today Globemasters move troops 20,000 km per day.
+The speed of communication in the largest Empire in Americas (Inca) was 20 km per hour (running man); today it moves with the speed of light.
+Multiplying the range of power projection in those empires by increase in the speed of transportation or communication, Ostrovsky estimated the present power projection potential to exceed the size of Earth multiple times.